 Machu Picchu was built for the Inca king Pachacutec around 1450.
 It was a cultural hub of the time where political, religious and economic minds of the Inca Empire gathered.
 But after the death of the king, this place quickly lost its importance and fell into ruin.
 Machu Picchu was rediscovered in 1911 by Hiram Bingham.
 Covered in dense jungle, it had to be carefully excavated, revealing the sheer scale and precarious positioning of the city.

-Now a UNESCO World Heritage Site, Machu Picchu draws in visitors from around the globe.
+Now a UNESCO World Heritage Site, Machu Picchu draws in visitors from around the globe and is easily one of the best hikes in Peru.
 Walk in the footsteps of Bingham and the ancient Incas by hiking the Inca Trail.
 A path made from giant stone steps carved out of the Andes.
 Full of dramatic views, archaeological discoveries and the odd llama or two, this hike is not to be missed.

 We booked our trek with G Adventures, a sustainable tour company that supports local communities in the places they visit.
 Independent hiking on the trail is not allowed by the Peruvian government, so plan to book your trek in advance.